-Polish President vetoes controversial court bill
+Polish President vetoes controversial court bills

 EU warning

-The President's unexpected decision on Monday comes after both the European Union and US State Department voiced concerns over the bill.
-The EU said the bill would erode the judiciary's independence.
+The President's unexpected decision on Monday comes after both the European Union and US State Department voiced concerns over the legislation.
+The EU said that it would erode the judiciary's independence.

 Frans Timmermans, first vice president of the European Commission, last week threatened the use of Article 7, a mechanism that would allow for sanctions against Poland and possible suspension of its voting rights in the bloc.
 The measure has never been used before.